MarkHedleyJones/dmenu-extended/README.md

 * `"filebrowser"` application to handle opening folders
 * `"webbrowser"` application to handle opening urls (web browser)
 * `"terminal"` terminal emulator application
+* `"terminal_editor"` application used to edit files directly in the terminal
 * `"indicator_submenu"` symbol to indicate a submenu item in the cache
 * `"indicator_edit"` symbol to indicate an item will launch an editor in the cache
 * `"indicator_alias"` symbol to indicate an aliased command in the cache